MedRecChain/MedRecChain/README.md

 ## The Solution

 MedRecChain addresses these challenges by leveraging the power of blockchain and IPFS.
 It provides a decentralized and secure platform where medical records can be stored, accessed, and shared by authorized parties.
 The use of blockchain ensures data integrity, transparency, and immutability, while IPFS enables efficient and distributed storage of large medical files.

+## How Does It Work

+- A healthcare provider can register using a crypto wallet like Metamask.
+- The healthcare provider can register a patient by using the public address of the patient’s wallet, usually provided during an appointment.
+- The health provider can search for a patients, and upload a new record for the patient.
+- The patient can also view his or her records, after connected with a wallet which address is registered by the health provider.

 ## How To Use